-I have worked at Canterbury Christchurch University for approximately 10 years now within the Childhood and Education Sciences school, in the Faculty of Education.
-Previously I worked in the faculty of health and social care as a lecturer practitioner combining my role as a Health Visitor.
-I have also worked as a midwife and nurse extending into working in different roles within health promotion and public health arenas in various populations in the UK.
+I have worked at Canterbury Christchurch University for approximately 14 years now within the Faculty of Education and more recently the new Faculty of Arts Humanities and Education.
+Previously I worked in the faculty of health and social care as a lecturer practitioner combining my role as a Public Health Specialist and Senior Lecturer role.
+I have also worked as a midwife and nurse working i the community across Kent in different roles within health promotion and public health.

 Research and knowledge exchange

-I have also worked with local authorities and services to shape policies and thresholds for referral around children's health and Child protection.
+I also work with local authorities and services to shape policies and thresholds for referral around children's health and Child protection.

 Teaching and subject expertise